Is a scrub made an home for oily skin as good as scrubs containg Salicylic Acid?

 My Recipe for a DIY BHA/Salicylic Acid Mask

-If you really want to DIY this, here’s my best suggestion., so speaking from experience, here:
+If you really want to DIY this, here’s my best suggestion.
+I’ve done this one myself, so speaking from experience, here:

 Get an unripe pineapple and a papaya at the store.
 This should run you ~$5 in America or ~$2 in Asia.